heroncakiqi/tello-clone/README.md

-# Tello clone done with React/Redux
+# Tello clone built with React/Redux

 * Routing
 * Drag and drop